Nasim Faridi, Nahid Ghasemi, Mahnaz Qomi* and Majid Ramezani Pages 495 - 503 ( 9 )

 Conclusion: Considering the results, it can be concluded that the present technique can be a great method in clinical applications, customized treatment and for clean validation in pharmaceutical industries.

-Department of Chemistry, Sciences Faculty, Arak Branch, Islamic Azad University, Arak, Department of Chemistry, Sciences Faculty, Arak Branch, Islamic Azad University, Arak, Active Pharmaceutical Ingredients Research Center, Pharmaceutical Sciences Branch, Islamic Azad University, Tehran, Department of Chemistry, Sciences Faculty, Arak Branch, Islamic Azad University, Arak
+Department of Chemistry, Sciences Faculty, Arak Branch, Islamic Azad University, Arak, Department of Chemistry, Sciences Faculty, Arak Branch, Islamic Azad University, Arak, Medicinal Chemistry Department.
+Pharmaceutical Chemistry Faculty, Pharmaceutical Sciences Branch, Islamic Azad University, Tehran, Department of Chemistry, Sciences Faculty, Arak Branch, Islamic Azad University, Arak